Mount of Beatitudes - Jesus Most Famous Teaching

 It is the beginning of True Discipleship!

+You do not desire a sacrifice, or I would offer one.
+You do not want a burnt offering.
+The sacrifice you desire is a broken spirit.
 You will not reject a broken and repentant heart, O God.
 Psalm 51:16-17 NLT

-The next area that Jesus addresses is our relationships with those around us.
+2) The next area that Jesus addresses is our relationships with those around us.

 “You are the salt of the earth.
 But what good is salt if it has lost its flavor?
 Can you make it useful again?
 It will be thrown out and trampled underfoot as worthless.”
 “You are the light of the world.
 A city set on a hill cannot be hidden; nor does anyone light a lamp and put it under a basket, but on the lampstand, and it gives light to all who are in the house.
 Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.
 Matthew 5:12-16

 In our North American culture we have salt on the table and use it to flavor our food.
 We might think that Jesus is telling us to be the ‘flavor enhancers’ of our culture.
 My friends on the Coco River in Nicaragua where there is no electricity use salt to preserve their fish and meat.
 They might think that Jesus was commanding them to be the preservatives of their cultural values.
-This is exactly what happened in Jerusalem in 1997 when we took our three leaders of our school project on a study tour with Dr Randall Smith.
+This is exactly what happened in Jerusalem in 1997 when we took the three Miskito leaders of our school project on a study tour with Dr Randall Smith.
 He pointed out how we view the Scriptures through our own cultural lenses and come up with different understandings as a result.
 The four of us from Maui nodded our heads at ‘flavor enhancer’.
 The three Miskito Indians from Nicaragua nodded their heads on the ‘preservative’ understanding.
 Then Randy told us what salt means in Biblical culture.

 God made a salt covenant with the Levites in Numbers 18:19